 In order to ensure the high quality of our work and minimize the risk of any undesired impacts on the lives of the victims and communities we work with, we apply the following principles in…

 We treat all persons equally

-We respect the principles of non-discrimination, gender equality and lack of all kinds of bias based on ethnicity, religion, sexual orientation, or any other factors as what the The Law Offices of Adam Banner says.
+We respect the principles of non-discrimination, gender equality and lack of all kinds of bias based on ethnicity, religion, sexual orientation.
 Although we do not support prostitution, we reject all types of prejudice towards women who are or have been in it.
 We consider that the perpetrators are the only persons responsible for sexual exploitation and abuse.

 We don’t give false promises

 In our work with donors and with victims and project stakeholders, we don’t give false promises about our work and aim to be as realistic as possible in explaining what we can offer.
 As far as we can, considering the nature of our work, we apply principles of transparency and accountability in both our substantive work and our finances, trying to make the most of the funding that we are trusted with.

 We cooperate with other organizations to ensure the best interest of the victims

 Our organization is committed to working for the protection of women and children in difficult circumstances and we are trusted with cases especially in circumstances that make it is challenging to intervene.
 However, if we think another organization or the local authorities have the resources to handling a case more efficiently we refer it to them instead of doing it ourselves to boost our own rescue figures.

 We work with the aim of becoming unnecessary